Kashaf-zehra/espark-dashboard/README.md

 Dashboard Project Overview

-I developed  with my teama comprehensive dashboard using Next.js that caters to three distinct user roles: clients, employees, and superadmins.
+I developed  with my team a comprehensive dashboard using Next.js that caters to three distinct user roles: clients, employees, and superadmins.
 This project exemplifies my proficiency in building scalable, efficient, and user-friendly web applications.
 Here's a brief overview of the project:

 Client Dashboard: